DrugLib.com — Drug Information Portal

 Migraine

-The initial dose is 80 mg propranolol hydrochloride tablets daily in divided doses.
-The usual effective dose range is 160 mg to 240 mg per day.
-The dosage may be increased gradually to achieve optimum migraine prophylaxis.
-If a satisfactory response is not obtained within four to six weeks after reaching the maximum dose, propranolol hydrochloride tablet therapy should be discontinued.
-It may be advisable to withdraw the drug gradually over a period of several weeks.
+The initial oral dose is 80 mg propranolol hydrochloride extended-release capsules once daily.
+The usual effective dose range is 160 to 240 mg once daily.
+The dosage may be increased gradually to achieve optimal migraine prophylaxis.
+If a satisfactory response is not obtained within four to six weeks after reaching the maximal dose, propranolol hydrochloride extended-release capsule therapy should be discontinued.
+It may be advisable to withdraw the drug gradually over a period of several weeks depending on the patient's age, comorbidity, and dose of propranolol hydrochloride extended-release capsules.

 Hypertrophic Subaortic Stenosis